softworkz/embyuserwiki/Sync.md

 ## Folder Sync

 Folder sync performs the same as cloud sync, but instead the content is synced to a folder or external hard drive.
-For more information see [Folder Sync](Folder Sync)
+For more information see [Folder Sync](Folder Sync).

 ## Creating Sync Jobs